-As our modern society heightened focus on health and wellness, there had been increased number of Facebook advertisers going into this space.
-When it starts to gets crowded, Facebook tightens up it's advertising policies on Personal Health, as they don't want users to associate negative feelings or emotions with their platform.
+As our modern society heightened focus on health and wellness, there has been an increased number of Facebook advertisers going into this space.
+When it starts to get crowded, Facebook tightens up its advertising policies on Personal Health, as they don't want users to associate negative feelings or emotions with their platform.

 - All ads we submit get approved, but all of them get rejected the next day for Personal Health.